simonsmh/magisk-gcam-patch/README.md

 #### NOTICE

 * You should use latest Magisk Manager to install this module.
 If you meet any problem under installation from Magisk Manager, please try to install it from recovery.
-* Resent fixes:
+* Recent fixes:
-Magisk v13 Template v4 compatabilities
+Magisk v14 Template 1400 compatabilities

 #### Credit & Support